paurkedal/ocaml-caqti/README.md

     Caqti_async : Caqti_connect_sig.S with type 'a future := 'a Deferred.t
     Caqti_blocking : Caqti_connect_sig.S with type 'a future = 'a

-which is provided by `caqti-lwt`, `caqti-async`, and `caqti.blocking`, respectively.
+provided by `caqti-lwt`, `caqti-async`, or `caqti.blocking`, respectively.
 These provide a connect functions which receives an URI, loads the appropriate driver, and returns a connection as a first-class module containing query functionality for the database.

 The most important modules to know about are: